Ciel Nosurge: Setting

+Release

 The game was released as a series of episodes, episode one being the original cart.
 As of February 2014, ten episodes have been released.
 Episodes two through ten were released as DLC for a few hundred yen each on PlayStation Network.
 Each episode is estimated to take around seven hours to complete.
 Other than episodes and patches, other minor add-ons have been released on PSN, such as costumes, extra scenarios and dialogue packs for the interactions with Ion.

 Midway through 2013, Gust released additional contents: bundles containing the entirety of the chapters for both the Trials and Downfall Arcs, bundles containing all costumes, additional Sharl types and even a paid patch that repaired at once all of the Repair Points in Ion's Dream World, allowing the player to see the events without waiting for the Sharls to do the repairs.
 All of this can be bought as a single bundle, as well.